ashleychontos/pySYD/docs/quickstart.rst

 TL;DR
 #####

-Just a quick timeout to go over a couple of general tidbits before walking through the examples.
+A quick timeout to go over a couple tidbits before walking through the examples.

-The first is that the intended userbase for the original `pySYD` release was meant for non-expert astronomers.
-Therefore, the software was developed to be as hands-off as possible -- as a *strictly* command-line end-to-end tool.
+The first is that the userbase for the original `pySYD` release was intended for non-expert astronomers.
+With this in mind, the software was developed to be as hands-off as possible -- as a *strictly* command-line end-to-end tool.
 However since then, the software has become more modular in recent updates, thus enabling broader capabilities that can be used in other applications (e.g., Jupyter notebooks).

-In addition to being a command-line tool, the software is optimized for running an ensemble of stars.
-This means that many of the options that one would typically use, such as printing output information and displaying figures, is actually `False` by default.
-For our purposes here though, we will enable them to better understand how the software works.
+In addition to being a command-line tool, the software is optimized for running many stars.
+This means that many of the options that one would typically use or prefer, such as printing output information and displaying figures, is `False` by default.
+For our purposes here though, we will invoke them to better understand how the software works.

-We will go through two examples -- each demonstrating a different usage scenario.
-We will start with the command-line example to break everything down, and then put it back together in a condensed version for the second.

-If you have *any* questions, check out our :ref:`user guide <usage/index>` for more information.
-If this still does not address your question or problem, please do not hesitate to contact `Ashley <achontos@hawaii.edu>`_ directly.

 -----

-Pipeline workflow
+General pipeline workflow
-#################
+#########################

-In general, the software operates in the following steps:
+The software operates in approximately the following order:
  #. :ref:`Loads in parameters and data <stepone>`
  #. :ref:`Estimates initial values <steptwo>`
  #. :ref:`Fits global parameters <stepthree>`